 Are Relaxation Exercises and Meditation the Same Thing?

 Meditation is most certainly a type of relaxation exercise, but it's not the only relaxation exercise.
-Many experts have taken key qualities from meditation and put them to use in other exercises, in order to provide further relaxation benefits.
+Many experts have taken key qualities from meditation and put them to use in other exercises, to provide further relaxation benefits.

 For example, meditation uses mantras as a way of distracting the mind.
-Some relaxation exercises use mantras, while others use counting backwards or repeating a positive phrase.
-All of these operate under the same principle – to ease the mind from its stress.
+Some relaxation exercises use mantras, while others use counting backward or repeating a positive phrase.
+All of these operate under the same principle - to ease the mind from its stress.

 What Are Mantras and Why Are They Used?